Terry Saunders

-Terry Saunders was a film and Broadway performer.
+Terry Saunders, born Sadie Termini, was a film and Broadway performer.
 She is most widely known for playing Lady Thiang in the film and stage versions of The King And I, first as a replacement on Broadway, then in the film, performing the song "Something Wonderful" in both.
 Saunders had five other roles on Broadway and guest starred on an episode of Make Room For Daddy.
-She died in 2012.
+She died in 2011.

+Personal life

+Saunders and actor James Hurst had a daughter, Sheryl (born in 1959), whom she lived with until her death.
+Saunders' and Hurst's relationship ended in 1963.